 Throughout the day, the Museum Theater hosts staff presentations and demonstrations, Yellowstone Park Ranger talks, children’s programs and a variety of educational wildlife movies.
 Please check the daily schedule inserted in your admission handout – Today’s Discoveries for movies and program times.

 Visitors to the GWDC have the opportunity to experience awe-inspiring wolf pack dynamics in the Naturalist Cabin.

 The Naturalist Cabin is located between two of the GWDC’s wolf habitats where visitors have the opportunity to watch the wolf packs interact with each other from the comfort of the cabin.
 Floor-to-ceiling windows allow for intimate glimpses into the complex social lives of these wolves.
 A large fireplace gives everyone a chance to warm up on those cold West Yellowstone winter days.
-The cabin also features interpretive displays, a National Geographic film on wolves and a life-sized wolf model.
+The cabin also features interpretive displays and a life-sized wolf model.
 Center Staff utilize the cabin as a comfortable environment to learn about wolves through its “Wolf Pack Chats and Enrichment”.